 The Thoth Tarot-3 of Swords-Sorrow & The Night Sun Tarot- 3 of Swords:

 The Tarot's- Four 3's are associated with Binah, the 3rd Sephiroth-Understanding, who is the Great Mother/Feminine of the Divine Creative Androgyny.
 In Understanding, the idea/Wisdom, becomes fertilized and a child can be born.
 For instance, Wisdom may dictate that slamming your thumb in a door is to be avoided and is an accepted safety rule.
 Understanding tells you why this is so.
-With Understanding, we know about mass, velocity, action-reaction, biology, pain and the fragility of flesh.
+With Understanding, we know about mass, velocity, action-reaction, biology and the fragility of flesh when it is met with a larger mass in motion.
 Therefore, Wisdom+ Understanding, becomes Knowledge, a mental freedom, rather than subservience to rules.

 Thoughts of sorrow, which come from events and/or past patterns that have not been released and dealt with.
 This card can also represent a triangular relationship that generates sorrowful feelings or thought.

-this card is Saturn in Libra and is not a vulgar sorrow, but a sorrow of universal consciousness; a quality of melancholy that radiates from the Great Mother.
+this card is Saturn in Libra and is not a vulgar sorrow, but a sorrow of universal consciousness; a quality of melancholy that radiates from the Great Mother and/or the Creatrix.

 This deep sorrow comes from the fact that She gave Life to Her Beautiful children: